xishanyu2/xishanyu2.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal homepage!
-I'm Zhenyu Zhao, a first-year master’s student specializing in World Economy at the Nankai Institute of International Economics.
+I'm Zhenyu Zhao, a first-year master’s student specializing in World Economy at [Nankai Institute of International Economics](https://nkiie.nankai.edu.cn/main.htm).
 I deeply believe that knowledge gains its true value when shared.
 That’s exactly why this website exists: it’s not just a platform, but my own little corner where I can dive into learning, keep track of my growth, and share the insights I’ve gathered along the way.

 Research
 ------